-Relays 2, 3, and 4 can be configured to operate based on a conductivity setpoint.
+Relays 2, 3, and 4 can be configured to operate based on a pH or conductivity setpoint.

 To set up the relay to operate based on a setpoint, select SETPOINT in the RELAY OPTIONS screen.
-Select conductivity.
+A screen asking WHICH PROCESS? will appear.
+Select pH or conductivity.
 If conductivity is selected the following screen will appear.